Woman placing a portafilter on a semi-automatic espresso machine

 ARE MANUAL ESPRESSO MACHINES BETTER?

 If you are an espresso aficionado, you may prefer a manual espresso machine for the amount of control it gives you.
 The trade-off is that the quality depends largely on your skill level and can be inconsistent from shot to shot.
 Many manual espresso machines don’t have temperature sensors, automated pressure or other features to ensure consistent water temperature, pressure and timing during brewing.
-Getting the right pressure and timing are in your hands, making this type of espresso machine the most difficult to use.
+Getting the right pressure and timing are in your hands, which can make this type of espresso machine the most tricky to use.

 PROS OF A MANUAL ESPRESSO MACHINE